Home

 The federal census enumeration of 1900 shows the family on a farm in Deer Creek Township.

-Sadly, at the age of about 33, Ella passed away in 1901.
-Five years later, in 1906, at the death of her father, her three children were named as his heirs in his last will and testament.
+Sadly, at the age of about 33, Ella passed away on Sept.
+13, 1901.
+Five years later, in 1906, at the death of her father, her three children were named as heirs in his last will and testament.

 News story about Corwin - Courtesy Carol Bichler